yhu01/CBNA/README.md

 torchrun --nproc_per_node=1 train_cbna.py --model_type MLP/CNN/Fusion/ViT --eval --threshold 0.5/0.45
 ```

 > 🔍 The trained parameters for each model are stored in that model's corresponding directory (e.g. 'checkpoints/CBNA/CNN/best.pth').
-In addition, per-species performances are reported for each model when launching the above evaluation code, they are also stored in the same model directory ('checkpoints/CBNA/CNN/CNN_tss_per_cls.csv')
+In addition, per-species performances are reported for each model when launching the above evaluation code, they are also stored in the same model directory ('checkpoints/CBNA/CNN/CNN_tss_per_cls.csv').
+All model related files can be downloaded from [here](https://drive.google.com/drive/folders/1M91LLtripPZqQ64TyC9ccQKi7_LBWnCG?usp=sharing).

 ## Performance